hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

 dev.cpu.3.cx_lowest: C8
 dev.cpu.3.cx_usage: 13.99% 4.36% 81.64% last 3165us
 ```
 This change was the single most noticeable improvement on my battery life (it shot up from 2 hours to  hours).

+These settings still use max performance rather than max energy saving when the battery is plugged in.
+If, however, you care about the 'green' energy saving of your laptop, setting `-a` flag of `powerd_flags` to `adaptive` rather than `hidapative` should save power even with the adapter plugged in, but the likes of `Intel Turbo Boost` will get disabled.